Mod-4-Capstone/we-the-people-fe/README.md

 ## Future Iterations
 - Add information related to upcoming elections to representatives' cards for user to engage with
 - Employ agile methodology by gathering and tailoring features based on user feedback.
 For example, determine the most effective phrasing of statements ranked by users using A/B testing
+- Expand scope to inlcude information regarding upcoming elections
+- Expand scope to include local elections (e.g. State, County, City) and focus on providing information on new reps rather than incumbents

 ## Credits
 ### Authors: